Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • Gare Saint-Lazare: Normandy

-Bear in mind that these rules are more general than exact, so do check carefully to make sure you head for the correct station.
+Bear in mind that these distinctions are more general than exact, so do check your ticket carefully to make sure you head for the correct station.
 Getting to them isn't complicated because they're all on either commuter lines or rapid subway lines.

 Also bear in mind that if you're changing trains in Paris, you may have to cross town to do so.
 Sometimes not, but it pays to check.